The Case Against DRIP And Compounding Dividends (Arguments Against Compounding Dividends)

 Of course, a shareholder in our dividend-paying scenario could turn around and use his dividends to purchase more shares.
 But he would take a beating in doing so: He would both incur taxes and also pay a 25% premium to get his dividend reinvested.
 (Keep remembering, open-market purchases of the stock take place at 125% of book value.)

 Over the long-term, the earnings, either reinvested or distributed, are the main source of your compounding result.
-In other words, your initial capital is of less importance compared to how you reinvest the earnings!
+In other words, your initial capital is less important than how you reinvest the earnings!

-This article shows the mathematics of why DRIP, compounding dividends, and reinvestment above book values are so detrimental to the future marginal rate of return and long-term compounding.
+This article explains why DRIP, compounding dividends, and reinvestment above book values are so detrimental to the future marginal rate of return and long-term compounding.
 Compounding dividends face a headwind in stocks trading at multiple to book.

 You might want to read the other articles I have written on the subject of dividend investing before you read this one: